Cray-HPE/docs-csm/operations/multi_tenancy/CrayHncManager.md

 * `tenants`
 * Any namespaces created for a given tenant

-Generally, operations for managing tenants don't require interacting explicitly with the HNC controller, aside from the initial configuration, as `tapms` interacts with the HNC controller programmatically to construct HNC specific namespaces.
+Generally, operations for managing tenants do not require interacting explicitly with the HNC controller, aside from the initial configuration.
+This is because `tapms` interacts with the HNC controller programmatically to construct HNC-specific namespaces.

 ## Table of contents